Recipe : Rice cakes (pak kor meen, bek ger, wateva lah) | Food, travel, recipe & sights

 I still have half packet left so probably I will try the Hokkien style like the rest of you suggested.
 Thanks, peeps for all the tips.

-3 Responses to “Recipe : Rice cakes (pak kor meen, bek ger, wateva lah)”
+3 thoughts on “Recipe : Rice cakes (pak kor meen, bek ger, wateva lah)

 I’m a long time reader, 1st time commenter.
 My Shanghainese grandma cooks this with minced pork and chinese cabbage.
 I think some soya sauce and maybe garlic too.
 She hasn’t made it recently though….